dart-lang/site-www/src/language/class-modifiers.md

   - This is true unless the subtype already declares a member with the same name and an incompatible signature.

-Any class which implements or extends a base class must transitively be marked `base`, `final`, or `sealed`.
-This is necessary to prevent outside libraries from breaking the base class guarantees.
+You must mark any class which implements or extends a base class as `base`, `final`, or `sealed`.
+This prevents outside libraries from breaking the base class guarantees.

 ```dart